kdaeve/cse15l-lab-reports/Lab1 Report.md

 This command means after connected your server, it will run <strong>`ls`</strong> immediately.
 ![Image](images/ssh-ls.png)

+So, here is another useful tips you should to know.
+Usually when we want to run something remotely

 Now, you have completed all the steps.
 Enjoy!